Take It Back: 11 Tips To Help Relieve Back Pain

 Zeta discs are small discs made of resin that effectively hold heat (or cold).
 They are discrete and can be taped anywhere on your back.
 While they may not improve your back condition, they are usually effective at providing some pain relief.

-The Backpod is an innovation developed by a New Zealand physical therapist to treat upper back pain.
+The Backpod was developed by a physical therapist to treat upper back pain.
 By lying on the Backpod, tight, toughened tissue surrounding the spine can be stretched.
 This improves flexibility and posture and can help relieve back and neck problems.

 Always check with your doctor before you use any treatments for back pain, especially if you have structural damage.